 If you were partially to blame for an accident, you might be entitled to recover some of your damages.
 Florida follows a “comparative fault rule,” which means that the compensation you are entitled to receive is reduced by the same percentage that you were at fault for in the accident.
 Suppose you were jogging through a parking zone, then twisted your leg in an open manhole.
 If the court determines you were 30% to blame for your injuries, then your recovery is to be reduced by 30%.
 If your damages total $100,000, you might be able to collect $70,000.
 Courts in Florida are duty-bound to follow this decree for personal injury cases, and insurance claims adjusters are responsive to this rule further and often bring this up when you are in negotiation settlements.

 HOW TO DETERMINE A VIABLE PERSONAL INJURY CLAIM

 Personal injury cases might be challenging, and often, take years to settle.
-Some cases are settled earlier, but to protect yourself entrust your claim with a Clearwater personal injury attorney if you’ve been hurt in any way.
-An experienced personal injury lawyer will know the viability of your claim and the relative probability of its success.
+Some cases are settled earlier, but to protect yourself entrust your claim with a Clearwater personal injury lawyer and car accident lawyer if you’ve been hurt in any way.
+An experienced personal injury lawyer and car accident lawyer will know the viability of your claim and the relative probability of its success.
 He or she might offer an estimated value of your claim.
-Speaking with an experienced attorney before negotiating with the insurance company for the liable party usually significantly improves your chances of recovering damages.
+Speaking with an experienced personal injury lawyer and car accident lawyer before negotiating with the insurance company for the liable party usually significantly improves your chances of recovering damages.

 WHAT TO DO AFTER SUFFERING INJURIES